 Each RMT site consists of laboratory-quality noise monitoring equipment that includes a noise analyzer, a preamplifier and a measurement microphone.
 This equipment undergoes annual calibration and certification by an independent accredited laboratory.

 The analyzer in each RMT monitors noise levels continuously utilizing slow response with A-weighting as directed by the Federal Aviation Regulations (14 CFR Part 150).
 The analyzer is set to detect an event when the sound pressure level (SPL) reaches 65 dBA and records an event when the SPL remains at or above 63 dBA for at least eight seconds.
-These recorded noise events are then downloaded daily and correlated with the MLAT flight tracks to determine whether the noise source was an aircraft event or a community event.
+These measured noise events are downloaded daily and correlated with flight tracks to determine whether the noise source was an aircraft event or a community event.

 Each RMT has an "area of influence", which can be thought of as a cylinder surrounding it.
 The size of the area of influence varies based on the location of the RMT.
 If an aircraft flies through the area of influence and correlates with the time of a noise event then the event is determined to be caused by the aircraft.
 When multiple aircraft correlate to the same noise event, the aircraft that is known to produce louder events is correlated with the event.
 If there is no aircraft in the area of influence during the noise event window of time, the event is determined to be caused by a source within the community.